 Skip to Content

-Dr. Marygrace Elson is the residency program director with associate program directors Dr. Merida Miller and Dr. Kelly Ward.
+Dr. Marygrace Elson is the residency program director with associate program director Dr. Kelly Ward.
 Nanci Wieneke is program coordinator.

 The resident research program is coordinated by Dr. Mark Santillan and Dr. Donna Santillan.

-Tuesday mornings are devoted to resident teaching sessions, which include twice monthly skills lab sessions coordinated by Dr. Greg Skopec.
-Tuesday morning sessions also include patient-based learning and improvement M & M, didactic presentations by faculty on a number of obstetrics and gynecology topics from the Council on Resident Education in Obstetrics and Gynecology (CREOG) learning objectives, ethics sessions led by Dr. Ginny Ryan, journal club led by Dr. Catherine Bradley, pathology presentations, and resident teaching development presented by Dr. Marygrace Elson.
+Tuesday mornings from 7:30am- 9:00am, are devoted to resident teaching sessions which include Grand Rounds, Practice Based Learning and Improvement (PBLI), and maternal morbidity and mortality conferences.
+Wednesdays, 4:00pm-5:30pm, there are didactic teaching presentations by faculty on a number of obstetrics and gynecology topics from the Council on Resident Education in Obstetrics and Gynecology (CREOG) learning objectives, ethics sessions led by Dr. Ginny Ryan, pathology presentations, skills lab sessions coordinated monthly by Dr. Greg Skopec, and resident teaching development by Dr. Marygrace Elson.

 Dr. Abbey Hardy-Fairbanks is the site director for the Ryan Family Planning resident training program.